Research Mentorship Plan

 Students should expect to do the following:

-• make backups of data which are important for doing the above activities, by keeping copies in 2+ of the following: (1) your personal computer, (2) github, (3) cloud storage, (4) external hard drive, (5) monsoon.
+- make backups of data which are important for doing the above activities, by keeping copies in 2+ of the following: (1) your personal computer, (2) github, (3) cloud storage: my recommendations for researchers at NAU and UdeS, (4) external drive (hard disk, USB, etc), (5) HPC: NAU monsoon, UdeS mp2, other alliance Canada servers.

 I am aware of differences between research projects and student capabilities, and I plan to adapt my approach to the specific needs of each case.
 Again the goal is to advance your knowledge/skills and the progress of the specific research idea/project you are working on.